Indian vindaloo curry at Restaurant Dévi

-Vindaloo is one of the spiciest Indian curries on Devi’s menu, but the complex and interesting flavour make it worth the tears and is guaranteed to keep you warm for hours.
+Vindaloo is one of the spiciest Indian curries on Restaurant Dévi’s menu, but the complex and interesting flavour make it worth the tears and is guaranteed to keep you warm for hours.

 Who doesn’t crave a cheese-laden extravaganza when the temperature plummets?
-Dive into La Raclette or La Fonderie’s Swiss cheese fondue or the Swiss and Québec combo raclette, with a side of tartiflette to share, of course!
+Dive into Restaurant La Raclette’s Swiss cheese fondue or the Swiss and Québec combo raclette, with a side of tartiflette to share, of course!

 South East Asian laksa lemak soup at Satay Brothers

 The Satay Brothers have garnered a cult following among Montrealers.
-They have just inaugurated their new space in Saint-Henri and their laksa lemak soup, an Indonesian specialty made with coconut milk, is both sweet and spicy.
+Their Saint-Henri restaurant is like no other in Montréal and is a must-visit, especially for their laksa lemak soup, an Indonesian specialty made with coconut milk, lending it some sweet and spicy flavours.

 Vietnamese Pho at Pho Tay Ho

-This is my favourite Vietnamese restaurant.
-Any pho you pick will have a great broth and a generous helping of toppings.
+Any pho you choose at popular no-frills restaurant Pho Tay Ho will have a rich broth and a generous helping of toppings.
 Squeeze in some sriracha for an extra kick.